Wounds

 We collaborate.by default.

 Most of our patients come from referrals — vascular surgeons, primary care providers, podiatrists, surgeons, and others across Sioux Falls and the region.
 The rest find us themselves.
-Either way, we treat your existing team as part of our team — with your direction.
+Either way, we treat your existing team as part of our team.

 -